SG7thgeeko/AudioBook_Predictive_Analysis/README.md

-# Audiobook Classification Project
+# Audiobooks Data Classification with Neural Network

-## Overview

-This repository contains the code for a neural network-based audiobook classification project.
-The project involves preprocessing audiobook data, training a neural network model, and making predictions on new data.
+This repository contains Python code for building a neural network model using TensorFlow and scikit-learn to perform binary classification on audiobooks data.

+## Dataset

+The dataset is loaded from 'Audiobooks_data.csv', consisting of input features and binary target labels.
+To address class imbalance, excess instances of the dominant class are removed.

+## Data Preprocessing

+1. Inputs are scaled using standardization (`preprocessing.scale`).
+2. Shuffling and splitting into training, validation, and test sets are performed.

+## Neural Network Model

+The neural network architecture is defined as follows:

+- Input layer: 10 nodes
+- Hidden layers: Two layers with 50 nodes each and ReLU activation
+- Output layer: 2 nodes with softmax activation for binary classification

-## Files
+## Model Training

-- **Audiobooks_data_pt.csv:** Preprocessed data containing features and target labels.
-- **Audiobooks_data_testing.csv:** New input data for prediction.
-- **your_trained_model_path:** Trained neural network model saved during or after training.
-- **Audiobooks_data_train.npz, Audiobooks_data_validation.npz, Audiobooks_data_test.npz:** Intermediate data files used during data splitting.
+The model is compiled with Adam optimizer and sparse categorical crossentropy loss.
+Training includes early stopping to prevent overfitting, with a batch size of 100 and a maximum of 100 epochs.

-## Code Structure
+## Model Evaluation

-1. **Data Preprocessing:**
-   - Load preprocessed data into a DataFrame (`df`).
-   - Load new input data for prediction.

-2. **Model Prediction:**
-   - Load the trained neural network model.
-   - Predict classes for the new input data.
-   - Print the predicted class.

-3. **Updating DataFrame and Saving Results:**
-   - Update the DataFrame with predicted classes.
-   - Save the updated DataFrame to a new CSV file (`Audiobooks_data_pt.csv`).
+The trained model is evaluated on the test set, and test loss and accuracy are printed.

+## Prediction on Additional Data

+Additional data from 'Audiobooks_data_testing.csv' is loaded for predictions.
+Predicted classes are added as a new column to 'Audiobooks_data_pt.csv'.

 ## Usage

-1. Ensure all required dependencies are installed (`tensorflow`, `numpy`, `pandas`, `scikit-learn`).
+1. Ensure you have the required libraries installed (`tensorflow`, `numpy`, `scikit-learn`, `pandas`).
-2. Place the preprocessed data file (`Audiobooks_data_pt.csv`), new input data file (`Audiobooks_data_testing.csv`), and the trained model file (`your_trained_model_path`) in the same directory as the script.
-3. Execute the script to make predictions on new data and update the DataFrame.
+2. Run the provided Python script.

-## Dependencies
+## File Structure

-- TensorFlow
-- NumPy
-- Pandas
+- `Audiobooks_data.csv`: Original dataset
+- `Audiobooks_data_pt.csv`: Updated dataset with predicted classes
+- `Audiobooks_data_train.npz`, `Audiobooks_data_validation.npz`, `Audiobooks_data_test.npz`: Saved numpy arrays for training, validation, and test sets
-- scikit-learn
+- `README.md`: Documentation file

+## Note

+Ensure that file paths and data dimensions are correctly specified in the code.

+Feel free to reach out for any questions or improvements!

 ## License